Dentures Bellingham

 Full Dentures

-Implant-Retained Dentures
+Implant Dentures

-If you’re interested in having dentures made, or you already have them, you may also want to consider dental implants, which can be used for either permanent or removable dentures.
+If you’re interested in having dentures made, or you already have them, you may also want to consider dental implants, which can be used to support either permanent or removable dentures.
 We’ll use small titanium posts that have been placed into your jawbone to anchor your beautiful new teeth in place.

 Hybrid Dentures